cfrederrrr/transmo/README.md

 ```

 This is strictly cosmetic, as the client parses your input to look up the key expected by the RPC server.

+Keep in mind that argument methods on raw request will always be `snake_case`.

 If you're not sure what arguments are available, you can jump into `irb` and...

 ```ruby